GoogleChrome/web.dev/content/layout/intrinsic-0_overview/index.md

 <br><br><br><br>

-# Tangible Learning
+# Tangible learning
-Intrinsic definitions and articles get abstract, so instead of define it for you again, **I'd rather define it tangibly and visually** with you.
+Intrinsic definitions get abstract, so let's **define it tangibly and visibly together.**

 Our overarching task throughout this guide is to **lay out the following design,** as a practical way of learning the ropes.
 Check it out.
 It might not look like much, but it's **packed with learning opportunities!** 💀🤘